Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 > [The complete source on github](https://github.com/Giwan/fe-docker-dynamic-be)

 While this is a workable solution, there are some downsides to this approach.
-Our front-end has to request the host before it can make any actual data request.
+The front-end has to request the host before it can make any actual data request.
 Network latency means that our application is slower because of this solution.
 In the next part we will look at a solution that will allow us to use server side rendering to address this issue better.

 # Server Side Rendering to provide the API HOST

-Using server side rendering in the Docker container means that not only is the app rendered on the server before sending it to the client, it also has the opportunity to provide it the API HOST right away.
-This removes the need for an extra network call and initial data can also be loaded before sending the response to the client.
+Using server side rendering in the Docker container means that not only is the app rendered on the server before sending it to the client.
+It also has the opportunity to provide the API HOST right away.
+This removes the need for an extra network call.
+Initial data can also be loaded before sending the response to the client.

 First ensure the app expects the apiHost as a prop.